kansaineil/hype-annotation-guidelines-eacl26/Importance/key.md

 <details markdown="1">
 <summary><em>Examples</em></summary>

-- *TThe specific accumulation of yolk proteins by the oocyte is a cornerstone of egg maturation and , therefore , a **key** element of reproductive physiology .*
+- *The specific accumulation of yolk proteins by the oocyte is a cornerstone of egg maturation and , therefore , a **key** element of reproductive physiology .*

 </details>